-Not the greatest day for photography with a cheap digital camera though.
+It wasn't the greatest day for photography with a cheap digital camera though.
 Overcast skies kept the light levels well down.
-But at least the punishing cold Southerly had moderated a lot overnight.
+But at least the punishing cold southerly breeze had moderated a lot overnight.

 With the camera tucked away, it took us a minute or two to walk across the oval, letting out line all the way.
 Easy peasy!
-30 meters, 60 meters then 90 meters (400 feet) out by the time we reached the other side.
+There was 30 meters, 60 meters, and then 90 meters (400 feet) out by the time we reached the other side.

 At this point we turned and headed off upwind to give the kite more room.
-Just as well, as you'll find out later...
+This was just as well, as you'll find out later.

 A low log fence surrounded the oval, and with all 150 meters (500 feet) of line out, I wound 5 1/2 turns around the horizontal railing.
 With this number of turns, the friction was enough to stop any slippage, even with no tension at the winder.
 The Simple Diamond kite settled out at just over 45 degrees of line angle, occasionally pushing up a little higher to 50 or 55 degrees.
 In terms of altitude, that was between 350 and just under 400 feet above ground.

 The simple single-point bridle meant the kite was in constant motion.
 There was very little fish-tailing today in the delightfully ideal wind strengths, but the wing-waggling was always there.
 This is typical of two-point bridle diamonds too.
 And this brings us to the first failure: